-Can I make this butternut squash risotto dairy free?
+Can I make this butternut squash risotto dairy-free?
 Yes, omit the butter and parmesan cheese.
 Since cheese is salty, you will want to taste your finished risotto and add more salt as needed.

 Can I sub fresh sage for dry?
-What other herbs than sage can I use in this Instant Pot side dish?
+What other herbs other than sage can I use in this Instant Pot side dish?
 Yes, many herbs, both fresh and dry, will work well in this recipe.
 Use the same amount of chopped fresh rosemary or thyme or use a combination of these herbs.
 For dry, use about a teaspoon of the herbs you’d like.
-Herb blends like poultry seasoning or Italian seasoning will work well with the flavors too.
+Herb blends like poultry seasoning or Italian seasoning will work well with the flavors, too.

 What if I don’t have Arborio rice?
 Arborio rice is ideal for risotto, but in a pinch, you could substitute any short-grain white rice.
 I have not tried this recipe with brown rice, so I’m not sure the timing would work out the same way.